OlympusDAO-Education/Documentation/README.md

 ## How can I benefit from Olympus?

 The main benefit for stakers comes from supply growth.
-The protocol takes a sizeable fee on all supply expansion, which is distributed primarily to stakers.
+The protocol takes a sizeable fee on all supply expansion, which is distributed primarily to stakers in the form of $OHM token.
 Most gains for stakers will come from compounding balances, though price exposure remains an important consideration.
+That is, if the increase in token balance outpaces the potential drop in price (due to inflation), stakers would make a profit.

 The main benefit for bonders comes from price consistency.
-Bonders are promised a fixed return at a set point in time; that return is in $OHM and thus depends on price.
-Bonders benefit from a rising or static price.
+Bonders commit a capital upfront and are promised a fixed return at a set point in time; that return is in $OHM and thus the bonder's profit would depend on $OHM price when the bond matures.
+Bonders benefit from a rising or static $OHM price.

 ## Who created Olympus?